bridgethaney/Map_Design_Tiles/README.md

 ### Explanation

 This basemap was created in Mapbox and displays the greater New York City area.
 It includes a light green and blue color scheme with small icons to reflect relevant cities, bouroughs, and smaller neighborhoods.

+The area of focus is New York City and surrounding areas.

 ### Zoom Level